vercel/modelfusion/docs/tutorial/tutorials/information-extraction.md

       .ChatTextGenerator({
         model: "gpt-4",
         temperature: 0, // remove randomness as much as possible
-        maxCompletionTokens: 200, // only a few tokens needed for the response })
+        maxGenerationTokens: 200, // only a few tokens needed for the response })
       .asFunctionCallStructureGenerationModel({
         fnName: "storeCity",